Wisconsin's Supreme Court just solidified Republican control of the state

 Evers called the court decision “disappointing and, unfortunately, all too predictable.
 It is based on a desired political outcome, not the plain meaning and text of the constitution.”
 He called the actions of the legislature “an attack on the will of the people, our democracy, and our system of government.”

-The state supreme court, which has had a conservative majority since 2008, has played a key role in upholding Republican efforts to undercut the democratic process, giving a green-light to heavily gerrymandered maps, new voter suppression laws, the rollback of campaign-finance regulations, and attacks on unions.
+The state supreme court, which has had a conservative majority since 2008, has played a key role in upholding Republican efforts to undercut the democratic process, giving a green-light to new voter suppression laws, the rollback of campaign-finance regulations, and attacks on unions.

 Democrats had a chance to regain a liberal majority on the court by winning judicial elections in 2019 and 2020, but in April, conservative judge Brian Hagedorn, a former chief counsel to Walker, defeated liberal judge Lisa Neubauer by 6,000 votes in the race to succeed retiring liberal justice Shirley Abrahamson.